BerkeleyLearnVerify/Scenic/docs/libraries.rst

 those simulators.
 For example, a scenario written for our :ref:`driving domain <driving_domain>` can be run in both LGSVL and CARLA.

-A domain provides a Scenic world model which defines Scenic classes for the various types of objects that occur in its scenarios.
+A domain provides a Scenic :term:`world model` which defines Scenic classes for the various types of objects that occur in its scenarios.
 The model also provides a simulator-agnostic way to access the geometry of the simulated world, by defining regions, vector fields, and other objects as appropriate (for example, the driving domain provides a `Network` class